Tomayto, Tomahto: Career Growth vs. Career Development

 On the other hand, hiring externally requires recruiters, background checkers, and advertising costs, which all take time to coordinate.
 Finding the right employee today is also increasingly difficult, even with The Great Resignation going on – many people are choosing not to go back to work for the time being, while others are being more selective in choosing their next position.

 Companies that understand these advantages should be directly involved in both career development and growth.
-Through L&D programs and the participation of HR, organizations can lend a helping hand and motivate more employees to stay.
+Through learning and development programs and the participation of HR, organizations can lend a helping hand and motivate more employees to stay.

 Empowering Employee Career Paths